Candyman (1992 film): Release

-Controversy

 There was some controversy that the film was depicting racism and racial stereotypes.
 According to Rose, "I had to go and have a whole set of meetings with the NAACP because the producers were so worried and what they said to me when they'd read the script was 'Why are we even having this meeting?
 You know, this is just good fun.'
 Their argument was 'Why shouldn't a black actor be a ghost?
 Why shouldn't a black actor play Freddy Krueger or Hannibal Lecter?
 If you're saying that they can't be, it's really perverse.
 This is a horror movie.'"
 At the time of the film's release, Madsen said, "I was and am now worried about how people will respond.
 I don't think Spike Lee will like this film."